aquavitae/norman/doc/source/data.rst

         respectively.
 When a triggering event occurs, each hook in the list is called in order with the affected table instance as a single argument until an exception occurs.
-If the exception is an `AssertError` it is converted to a `ValueError`.
+If the exception is an `AssertionError` it is converted to a `ValueError`.
 If no exception occurs, the event is considered to have passed, otherwise it fails and the table record rolls back to its previous state.

-        These hooks are called after `validate` and `validate_delete`, but behave in the same way.
+        These hooks are called before `Table.validate` and `Table.validate_delete`, and behave in the same way.

     .. method:: contains(**kwargs)